voschezang/coding-handbook/programming-paradigms.md

 ## Tradeoff's

 Tradeoff's for application structure.
-The best choice is context-dependent (i.e. ambiguous).
+The best choice is *context-dependent* (i.e. ambiguous).

+### General
+* Appliction architecture: monolithic or microservice.
+* Organization structure or workflow: waterfall, agile, or anarchy.
+  * The latter is for example effective in R&D
+* Version control:
+  * Multiple branches, but moving changes in one direction through environments (e.g. `dev -> test -> production`).
+  * A single main branch (trunk), where each environment is checked out at a specific commit/state (e.g. using tags).

+### Programming language design
 * Default visibility of attributes and methods: `public` or `private`.
 * Mutable or immutable data.
 * Ordering of data: _row_-major or _column_-major
   * The former is readable and intuitive, the latter let's you do linear algebra
-* Appliction architecture: monolithic or microservice.
-* Version control:
-  * Multiple branches, but moving changes in one direction through environments (e.g. `dev -> test -> production`).
-  * A single main branch (trunk), where each environment is checked out at a specific commit/state (e.g. using tags).